vardonir/pyDXHR/sphinx_docs/notes/definitions.md

 * Base game/Vanilla - non-director's cut version of the game.
 That oversaturated one with the gold filter.
 * DC - director's cut.
 The one that you can actually buy as of 2023.
 * TML - [The Missing Link](https://www.youtube.com/watch?v=ymtCllSsfcg), which was distributed as a separate .exe originally + later integrated into the DC version of the game.
+I believe it also comes as a separate PKG on PS3.

 * Xenon - refers to the Xbox version of the game.
-The documentation uses Xbox and Xenon interchangeably.
+This documentation uses Xbox and Xenon interchangeably.

 ## Technical